Dominican Republic–Haiti border: History

-The division of the island of Hispaniola dates to the 16th and 17th centuries, when the Spanish colonised the eastern part of the island and the French colonised the western part of the island.
+The division of the island of Hispaniola dates to the 16th and 17th centuries, when the Spanish colonized the eastern part of the island and the French colonized the western part of the island.
 After decades of hostilities, mutual acknowledgement by France and Spain of their respective colonies, Saint-Domingue and Santo Domingo, was accomplished by way of the Peace of Ryswick in 1697.
 A more precise boundary was drawn in 1777 via the Treaty of Aranjuez.
 The distinction between the two parts of the island was accentuated by differing settlement patterns in the two colonies.
 Whereas the Spanish developed a settler-based society with limited slavery, the French forcibly settled thousands of African slaves in Saint Domingue, with the slave population coming to dominate demographically.
 In 1791 the Haitian slaves launched the Haitian Revolution, gaining independence from France in 1804 as the First Empire of Haiti.
 In 1821 the Dominicans declared independence from Spain; however Haiti then invaded and annexed the colony.
-The Dominicans fought a war against the Haitians and gained independence on 1844, with the border being restored.
+The Dominicans fought a war against the Haitians and gained independence in 1844, with the border being restored.

 The poor relations between the two states were hampered by disputes over sections of the border, which was not finally delimited until 1929.
 A subsequent commission set about conducting on-the-ground demarcation, however there were continuing disputes over certain sections of the boundary.
 These were allocated via a treaty signed on 27 February 1935, with a final border treaty being signed on 9 March 1936.
 Despite this, Dominican dictator Rafael Trujillo subsequently launched a wave of anti-Haitian violence in 1937, culminating in the Parsley massacre in which thousands of Haitians living in the DR were forced across the border or killed.
 Though relations since then have improved, the two countries remain deeply divided on demographic, political, racial, cultural and economic lines.
 Haiti's political situation is volatile, and the economy of the Dominican Republic is ten times larger than that of Haiti, prompting many Haitians to move to the DR seeking better opportunities, where they are often the subject of discrimination.

+As of 2023, over 500,000 Haitians live in the Dominican Republic, which has a population of about 11 million.
+According to human rights activists, mistreatment of Haitians has increased under DR president Luis Abinader, who took office in August 2020.
+Observers said that a spike in deportations occurred in 2021, with more than 31,000 sent back to Haiti.
+Numerous anti-Haitian actions by the DR government were cited, including separation of children from their parents and deportation of pregnant women; racial profiling (Haitians are on average darker-skinned than Dominicans); suspension of Haitian student visas, requiring Haitian migrants to register their location, and prohibited companies from hiring migrants for more than 20% of their workforce.